What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-CTA \cite{you2020CTA} decomposes each accident into a pair of events, cause and effect, which depict the pre-crash status (e.g., changing lanes) or risky behavior (e.g., running during red light), and the consequence of the accident party (e.g., rollover), respectively.
-CTA selects 1935 accident videos from YouTube channels, with predominant resolutions of 1280×720 and 640×360.
-Each accident clip is divided into a cause and an effect clip, but users need to retrieve and extract the clips based on the ids and temporal labels provided in \href{https://github.com/tackgeun/CausalityInTrafficAccident/tree/master/dataset}{PKL annotation file}.
-The categorical label of the cause and effect clips is determined based on real-world traffic accident statistics, covering 18 cause and 7 effect classes.
-As shown in Fig.~\ref{fig:CTA_visualization} which displays sample frames of cause and effect segments of the same accident clip, CTA contains surveillance (12\%) and dashcam (88\%) videos, accidents with or without ego involvement, and near-miss incidents.
-Labels, including clip ID, time stamps, and categorization, are overlaid on each frame for illustration.
-A progress bar is added to show the current frame and the duration of the cause and effect in the accident video.
-However, the lack of instance-level labels, such as the location of accident participants in each frame, limits CTA to a basic classification task, instead of analyzing the entity at fault and the injured party of the accident and their effects on the accident.
+\paragraph{\textbf{CTA:}} CTA \cite{you2020CTA} decomposes each accident into a pair of events, cause and effect, depicting the pre-crash status (e.g., changing lanes) or risky behavior (e.g., running during red light), and the resulting outcome for the involved party (e.g., rollover), respectively.
+It selects 1935 accident videos from YouTube channels, predominantly at resolutions of 1280×720 and 640×360.
+Instead of providing pre-extracted clips, CTA \href{https://github.com/tackgeun/CausalityInTrafficAccident/tree/master/dataset}{releases} video IDs and temporal annotations in PKL files, requiring users to retrieve the videos and extract the corresponding segments themselves.
+The 18 cause categories and 7 effect classes are derived from real-world traffic accident statistics.
+As indicated in Fig.~\ref{fig:CTA_visualization}, CTA contains surveillance (12\%) and dashcam (88\%) footage, accidents with or without ego involvement, and near-miss incidents, and labels include clip ID, time stamps, and categorization.
+We use the progress bar in Fig.~\ref{fig:CTA_visualization} to show the current frame and the duration of the cause and effect segments.
+However, the lack of instance-level labels, such as the location of accident participants in each frame, limits CTA to a basic classification task, instead of analyzing the entity at fault, the injured party of the accident, and their effects on the accident.